-Improve postpartum care, including management of complications
+Improve post partum care, including management of complications

-Though there has been a rise in institutional deliveries, the quality of postpartum care at the facilities is weak as the management of postpartum care and complications is not being conducted as per protocol.
-It is essential to reiterate the importance of these so as to decrease maternal mortality due to causes that could be prevented by skilled management of the postpartum phase.
-Early detection through proper history taking, appropriate physical examination and investigations has to be strengthened and management of complications as per care protocols has to be improved.
-Refresher trainings, clinical mentoring and clinical practicums which give providers more exposure to women with complications is needed.
+Though there has been a rise in institutional deliveries, the quality of postpartum care at the facilities is weak as the management of postpartum care and complications is not being conducted as per the protocols.
+Early detection of complications through proper history taking, appropriate physical examination and investigations has to be strengthened.
+Refresher trainings, clinical mentoring and clinical practicum which give providers more exposure to women with complications are needed.